with Cold War Studio resin tail fin and homemade decals

 So I ended up with a horrible, horrible clear coat with massive runs everywhere.
 Once dry I tried sanding it out.
 It turns out Klear doesn’t sand well at all.
 In the worst areas I sanded back to the plastic, but it proved impossible to feather the Klear-coated areas into the surrounding paintwork.
 In the end I admitted defeat and just reapplied the Alclad over the areas I had sanded.
 It’s all pretty ugly; I’ll chalk that one up to experience.

 Somewhat deflated I pressed on.
 Since it was never going to look great I didn’t spend long on the weathering.
 I started with Ammo’s dark grey panel line wash.
 This doesn’t work well over silver: it’s not intense enough and takes forever to dry.
 I also tried Tamiya’s black panel line wash, but I’m increasingly disliking this product: it dries too fast and is hard to remove.
 In the end I went back to black oil paint and white spirit.
 I think this really is my favourite for silver aircraft.
-The problem with silver finishes is that if panel lines that are not filled with some kind of wash they glint in a way I find very unattractive, so I do prefer a good, dark wash.
+The problem with silver finishes is that if panel lines are not filled with some kind of wash they glint in a way I find very unattractive, so I do prefer a good, dark wash.

 The decals were more of a problem.
 The kit star decals were used.
 I couldn’t get them to work with any decal solvents or setting solutions (Microscale, Mr Setter/Softer, Daco Strong) and they remained unmoved.
 Very thin and nice, but absolutely no desire to settle into recessed detail.
 This, unfortunately, is very obvious on the finished model.